 It is a legislative requirement for anyone undertaking the duties of a teacher in a Victorian school or early childhood setting to be registered with VIT.
 This includes teaching under supervision.
 Visit the Legislative requirements page to find out more.

 Who are Victoria’s teachers?

-There are almost 135,000 registered teachers working across 2,500 education services throughout Victoria.
+There are more than 143,000 registered teachers working across thousands of education services throughout Victoria.

 Registered teachers are required to complete qualifications that meet national standards and undertake rigorous suitability assessments in order to obtain registration.
 The VIT ensures that regular professional learning and suitability assessment continues throughout a teacher’s career.

 Teachers work in many different education settings including government, Catholic and independent schools and early childhood services, as well as other teaching contexts such as hospitals, zoos and museums.

 Registered teachers include

 - early childhood teachers work in early childhood education services such as childcare centres, preschools and kindergartens

 - primary and secondary teachers work in primary or secondary, P-12 or special education school settings

 - specialist teachers work in special education school settings, hospitals or museums